 Freemans Bay and Ponsonby

-Kokako was one the leaders of the health food wave that has swept the city and their coffee is truly the star of the show.
+Kokako was one of the leaders of the health food wave that has swept the city and their coffee is truly the star of the show.
 How so?
-Kokako coffee is both certified Fairtrade and organic—on ya, Kokako!
+Kokako coffee is both certified Fairtrade and organic—on ya, Kokako.
 Situated in the historic Grey Lynn post office, the café serves a range of coffee options (both espresso and filter) as well as a seasonal menu that’s both delicious and nutritious.
-You can also buy beans for at-home brewing—they even have a subscription service available!
-The supply their beans at select cafes nationwide—look out for the iconic Kokako bird (the one with the blue wattle).
+You can also buy beans for at-home brewing—they even have a subscription service available.
+The supply their beans at select cafes nationwide—lookout for the iconic Kokako bird (the one with the blue wattle).

 Newly opened in Takapuna and already earning a reputation for brewing up the best coffee in their area.
 Centro use beans from Flight Coffee which is a rare find on the North Shore.
 They make sure to differentiate each sort of coffee through texture and flavour.
 Their flat white is balanced, their latte is creamy, their cappuccino is frothy and the long black is strong.
 Centro stay true to authentic and traditional coffee and don’t like to play around when it comes to the beverage.
 They also do some refreshing iced coffees as well if that’s more your type of thing.